Buy any 5 spices, get 1 spice spoon and UK shipping free

 Lemon Peel

-It is more rich nutrient than that of the juice or the inner fruit.
-It is rich in calcium and Vitamin C, and many other bioactive compounds considered a great aid for bone health and healthy skin.
-Having been cultivated for over 2,500 years lemons are thought to have originated from North West India.
+The peel of a lemon is more nutrient-rich than its juice or inner fruit.
+It’s packed with calcium, Vitamin C, and numerous bioactive compounds known to support bone health and promote healthy skin.
+Cultivated for over 2,500 years, lemons are believed to have originated from Northwest India.

 -